maksim-skoblilov/Tech-Task/README.md

 ### 2. Pull Image

-Pull a Docker image from a registry
+Pull a Docker image from a registry.

 ```bash
 pull-image <repository> [tag]